Blog

 1. The average restaurant profit margin is climbing (source)

-Industry data reveals the average net profit margin for restaurants and dining establishments in Q1 2024 was 12.13%, with a gross margin of 77.59%.
+Industry data reveals the average net profit margin for restaurants and dining establishments in Q4 2024 was 12.36%, with a gross margin of 80.8%.

-However, this is a significant increase since 2016 when the study began collecting data.
+This is a significant increase since 2016 when the study began collecting data.
 In Q1 of that year, net margin was 8.48% with a 55.01% gross margin.
 This means net profit margin has increased 3.65% and gross profit margin has increased 22.58% over the past eight years.
+Although, of course, there have been short-term disruptions such as the COVID-19 pandemic, rising labor costs, and inflation-adjusted profitability.

 The profit margin is a vital statistic for potential investors and current restaurant owners as it reflects the profitability of the industry.
 Restaurants have to balance their expenses carefully, from labor and food costs to overhead expenses, to maintain or increase their profit margins.

-2. Americans spend more than a third of their food budget at restaurants and other food service establishments (source)
+2. More than a third of food spending by U.S. consumers goes to restaurants and other food service establishments (source)

-Data from the USDA indicates that 34.1% of every dollar spent on food by Americans goes to food services, which include restaurants and other food service establishments.
+The latest data from the USDA shows an average of 34.1% of every food dollar spent by Americans goes to food services, which include restaurants and other food service establishments.

 Over the past decade, dining out expenditures have steadily increased.
-In fact, from 1997 to 2022 spending on food away from home increased by 89%, while spending on food at home increased by 53%.
+From 1997 to 2022 spending on food away from home increased by 89%, while spending on food at home increased by 53%.

-Additionally, three segments are down to their lowest share in years:
+Additionally, three segments are down to their lowest share in recent years:

 These shifts indicate that consumers increasingly prefer dining out over traditional food purchases.